edrys-labs/documentation/README.md

     --{{0}}--
 Well as mentioned earlier, a station is a special room that can be opened to interact with hardware or to provide a special service.
 Hence, the URL looks a bit different, instead of classroom it is a station.
-Therefor the browser will know that it has to operate in another mode.
+Therefore the browser will know that it has to operate in another mode.

 ![Station](images/station-settings.png)